 Golf Croquet International Performance Development Strategy

-- To create and manage a sustainable International Pathway to take talented beginners through to elite performers.
+- To create and manage a sustainable International Pathway to take talented players through to elite performers.

-- To work with all parts of the CA necessary to ensure support of improved international performance.
+- To work with all parts of Croquet England necessary to ensure support of improved international performance.

-The purpose of the pods is to raise the standard of club play, and identify players of great promise for selection to the IPDS group.
+The purpose of the pods is to raise the standard of club play and to identify likely players for selection to the IPDS group.
 The Pods are intended to attract players of good B-class to very good A-class standard.

-The aim is to cover all federation regions within the CA domain with Pods primarily based at clubs that are already recognised as having a reasonable GC following.
+The aim is to cover federation regions within the Croquet England domain with Pods primarily based at clubs that are already recognised as having a reasonable GC following.

 Coordinators and Coaches

-Each Pod will have a coordinator who will liaise with the club directly, and arrange a minimum of 3 coaching sessions per annum.
-The number may vary from club to club, and is entirely at the discretion of the coordinator or coach, as are the pod course dates, which may be either throughout the playing or non-playing season.
+Each Pod should provide a number of coaching sessions per annum depending upon demand and availability.
+The number may vary from club to club, and is entirely at the discretion of the coordinator or coach, as are the Pod course dates, which may be throughout the playing or non-playing season.

 One or more coaches will supervise the actual coaching sessions.
 The coordinator/coach may need to recruit additional assistant coaches.

-The posts of coordinator and/or lead coach may be one and the same
+The posts of coordinator and/or lead coach may be held by the same person.

-Any particular players of promise should be recommended to the GC Selection Committee for inclusion with the next years IPDS selection.
+Any particular players of promise should be recommended to the IPDG Director for inclusion in the next year's IPDS selection.